AnaPriscilla/my-first-challenge-profile-card-component/README.md

-# About the challenges - Frontend Mentor -

-🧡Link for my solution: https://www.frontendmentor.io/profile/AnaPriscilla/solutions
+# Check my profile with the solutions I have sent, which are great challenges for me! 😊
 ![Vamos lá!
 Come On](https://media.giphy.com/media/SYp3ei87e9T8OJYrgx/giphy.gif)

+🧡 This is the link to my solutions on the Front End Mentor: https://www.frontendmentor.io/profile/AnaPriscilla/solutions 🧡

-## Welcome! 👋
+## About the - Frontend Mentor - 👋
+### Welcome!

 Thanks for checking out this front-end coding challenge.